 Environmental science is truly interdisciplinary.
-Projects typically depend on collaboration among scientists and other professionals with different areas of expertise, and require knowledge of biology, chemistry and geology.
+Projects typically depend on collaboration among scientists and other professionals with different areas of expertise, and require knowledge of biology, chemistry, geology and toxicology.
 Environmental science majors at AU train in science fundamentals and national and global context, preparing students to take on new environmental problems.
-The Gulf oil spill; climate change; water resources management; emerging pests and invasive species; and the changing energy economy are a few examples of environmental issues where science is needed.
+The Gulf oil spill, climate change, water resources management, emerging pests and invasive species, and the changing energy economy are a few examples of environmental issues where science is needed.

 AU’s Environmental Science Program Attracts Students Who Excel!

 Congratulations to Mitch Dever (Environmental Science & Biology'18)!
 He has been awarded a $2,500 Ohio Environmental Science and Engineering Scholarship for the 2017-2018 academic year from the Ohio EPA and Ohio Academy of Science.
 Recipients demonstrate "strong skills and interest in the environment" and explain the value of their research experience.
 Since 2010, 18 AU seniors have competed successfully for this award, all with majors and minors representing each student's preferred mix of Environmental Science, Biology, Chemistry, Geology, and Toxicology.

 Hands-On Classroom Experience and so much more...

 Interdisciplinary preparation makes students competitive for off-campus summer internships, post-graduate jobs, graduate schools and professional schools.
 Each student has an experienced faculty advisor who assists with developing a program of study, including lots of options for upper-level courses, that will help each student prepare for specific career goals.